BoltTranslate/Translate/README.md

     [...]
     ```

-4. Add the `isTranslatable` argument to all fields you want to be translatable:
+4. Add the `isTranslatable` argument to all fields you want to be translatable.
+To translate tempaltefields you simply tag the templateselect with
+`isTranslatable` and all the templatefields will be translateable.

     ```
     [...]